-I have the experience, previous training, expertise & motivation necessary to take great advantage of the proposed training as embedded scientist at NCCAT and become an independent and valuable member of the cryo-EM community.
+I have the experience, previous training, expertise & motivation necessary to take great advantage of the proposed use of the Chameleon system.
 My early work with large membrane protein complexes, traditionally the most difficult samples in structural biology, put me in the position to successfully purify challenging samples and prepare them for structural studies, a logical extension of my previous work on the functional characterization of respiratory enzymes.
 Over the last 3 years I worked my way into the field of cryo-EM, collaborating intensively with established experts in the field and core facility specialists.
-I mastered a variety of techniques ranging from sample preparation and initial screening to data collection and computational analysis, and I already started to pass that knowledge and experience on to new members joining the field.
-Through my close collaboration with core facility staff I got insights into their work and their valuable contribution to research in structural biology.
-I wish to develop my career in that direction and the proposed training will put me in a great position to join a research facility where I can help expand the cryo-EM infrastructure & accessibility and help researchers pursue their work, especially the study of the most challenging samples: membrane protein complexes.
+I mastered a variety of techniques ranging from sample preparation and initial screening to data collection and computational analysis, and with the help of my collaborators, I was able to obtain a medium resolution (6-7Å) structure of our membrane protein complex.
+While we were able to optimize the purification procedure to obtain a pure and almost homogenous sample, the vitrification process remains a bottleneck in our study.
+We believe that the advantages of the new Chameleon technology provide an excellent opportunity for us to better control the vitrification of our sample and reach a higher resolution.